EDUCATION WORKSHOP: EXCELLENT LAB BOOK FOR AN EXCELLENT CAREER

 Because of such high interest, we decided to double the number of participant for the theoretical part of the workshop.
 In total, 65 people registered for the workshop, of which 25 was granted to access the practical part of the workshop.

-The program was carefully shaped to address the following questions: “Why well-run lab book is prerequisite for well performed scientific work?
-How well-run lab book push forward our carriers?
+The program was carefully shaped to address the following questions: “Why a well-run lab book is a prerequisite for well performed scientific work?
+How a well-run lab book pushes forward our careers?
 What are the benefits of a well-run lab book in the first place?”
 Reflection of a well-run lab book in different areas were also presented: e.g. the importance of well-run lab book in publishing, academia, industry, translational and clinical research as well as big data world.
 It all culminated with presenting and discussing the advantages and shortcomings of a digital lab book already foreseen as a future of scientific data logging (or not?).

 The first exercise (small group discussion) was about Designing a well-structured Lab Book where general rules for a well-run lab book were considered and discussed.
 The second exercise was all about Logging specific laboratory information where the concept of logging important information on experiments performed using different methodologies was presented and debated.
 To be honest, it was quite challenging to translate the exercises in an online format.
 Therefore, we were quite surprised when the quality control survey revealed that a lot of participants suggested to keep it as an online event.

 Truly, a quality control survey was performed few days after the workshop.
 We were quite joyful in receiving a lot of comments and suggestions from the participants highlighting their contentment with what they learned.